activist-security/guide/security-guide_en.md

 Example Setups
 --------------
- * **Laptop / Desktop:** Tails for serious anonymity, encrypted Linux Mint with TOR Browser, Thunderbird+Enigmail for encrypted email, Veracrypt to encrypt external media, Gaijim for Jabber with OMEMO encryption, Signal Desktop if needed.
+ * **Laptop / Desktop:** Tails for serious anonymity, encrypted Linux Mint with TOR Browser, Thunderbird+Enigmail for encrypted email, Veracrypt to encrypt external media, Gaijim for Jabber with OTR encryption, Signal Desktop if needed.
- * **If you must, Smartphone for personal use:** an Android smartphone supported by Copperhead OS or well supported by Lineage OS, with data encryption, Orbot for TOR, Conversations for Jabber with OMEMO if necessary and Signal as a messenger app.
+ * **If you must, Smartphone for personal use:** ideally an Android smartphone supported by Copperhead OS or at least well supported by Lineage OS, with data encryption, Orbot for TOR, Conversations for Jabber with OMEMO if necessary and Signal as a messenger app.